A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

 follows the standard normal distribution.
 Consequently, many well known statistical tests are applicable.
-The suggested procedure is as follows: \begin{enumerate} \item Set $T$ so that $T \cap S = \emptyset$ and $T$ contains $50$ elements that are well and identically independently distributed across $X$,
+The suggested procedure is as follows: \begin{enumerate} \item Choose a set $T$ such that $T \cap S = \emptyset$ and $T$ contains $50$ elements that are evenly distributed across $X$ with a local randomly generated identically independently distributed (\textit{iid}) component (i.e. $T$ is obtained through stratified random sampling),